ChristophGeske/BoostLLM/README.md

 Contributions are welcome!
 Whether you're reporting a bug, suggesting a feature, or submitting a pull request, your participation helps improve BoostLLM.

-1. Fork the Repository
-2. Create a Feature Branch (`git checkout -b feature/YourFeature`)
-3. Commit Your Changes (`git commit -m 'Add some feature'`)
-4. Push to the Branch (`git push origin feature/YourFeature`)
-5. Open a Pull Request

-Please ensure your contributions adhere to the project's coding standards and include relevant tests.

 ## License

 This project is licensed under the MIT License.